One-to-one meetings: a complete guide

 Here are some guidelines:

-1. An emotional check in.
+1. An emotional check-in.
 Asking someone is incredibly beneficial.
-So much so, that occasionally these discussions may run for your entire one-to-one.
+So much so, that occasionally these discussions may run for your entire one-to-one meeting.
 That’s fine - if your direct report is so wrapped up in something that they need an hour to discuss it with you, it’s time well spent.
+During these emotional check-ins, make sure to be an active listener by minimising distractions and giving your full attention to the speaker.

-2. First, let’s preface this by saying that feedback should always be given as close to the event as possible.
+2. Feedback.
+Let’s preface this by saying that feedback should always be given as close to the event as possible.
 Don’t wait a week just to say, “well done” or “what did you do that for?”
 But you can and should use your one-to-ones to build on feedback you’ve already given.

 One-to-one feedback